leaving job after settlement agreement

 • Be aware of any post termination restrictions you have.
 Many employment contracts will place restrictions on what you can do after your employment ends.
 Do you need to be released from those as part of the deal?

-Chris Morse, a Legal Executive within the Employment Team talks through some of the key issues and what you should be considering on an agreed exit or settlement agreement in this video.
+Chris Morse, a Legal Executive within the Employment team talks through some of the key issues and what you should be considering on an agreed exit or settlement agreement in this video.

 Taking legal advice – what should you expect?

 Once the background situation has been explored the legal advisor should advise you as to whether you have any likely claims for which you would be waiving your rights.
-The legal advisor should then discuss with you whether the offered settlement is adequate compensation for you to waive your rights to the claims you might have.

 If you wish to go ahead with the settlement agreement then your legal advisor will go through the terms to ensure that you understand what you are entering into and the obligations on you and your employer.